 To receive Communion worthily, you must:

-- have made a good confession since your last mortal sin
+- have made a good confession since your last mortal sin or within the last 12 months.

 - believe in transubstantiation